pomerium/pomerium/docs/reference/readme.md

 If set, the HTTP Redirect Address specifies the host and port to redirect http to https traffic on.
 If unset, no redirect server is started.

+### Websocket Connections

+- Environmental Variable: `ALLOW_WEBSOCKETS`
+- Config File Key: `allow_websockets`
+- Type: `bool`
+- Default: `false`

+If set, enables proxying of websocket connections.
+Otherwise the proxy responds with `400 Bad Request` to all websocket connections.

+**Use with caution:** By definition, websockets are long-lived connections, so [global timeouts](#global-timeouts) are not enforced.
+Allowing websocket connections to the proxy could result in abuse via DOS attacks.

 ### Policy

 - Environmental Variable: `POLICY`